 For this week, I'd like you to read two pieces on the needs assessment approaches I have focused on for this lesson.
 The first paper covers the scenario-based design approach.
 It goes into fairly deep detail on how scenario-based design should play out.
-The second paper focuses on personas, how they are used, how they are developed, and why they are useful.
-Remember, scientists are people, too, so you're getting a particular viewpoint here that you can safely assume is not always agreed upon by everyone.
-So, some of the things I will have you read will take a stance on an issue and defend that stance, which is a good way to spark useful class discussion.
+The second paper focuses on personas, how they are developed and why they are useful, and then provides a case study example of their application to the design of an online atlas.

+For these and other papers that we read, remember, scientists/scholars are people, too, so you're getting a particular viewpoint here that you can safely assume is not always agreed upon by everyone.
+So, some of the things I will have you read will take a stance on an issue and defend that stance.
+As you read the two papers (and others during the term), read “critically,” thus consider the authors’ stance and arguments for it; papers that take a stance often spark useful class discussion.

 - Scenario-Based Design by Mary Beth Rosson and John M. Carroll (available in Canvas)

 - Mapping Personas: Designing UX Relationships for an Online Coastal Atlas by Guiseppe Getto and Christina Moore (available via the Penn State Library or in Canvas)